BigPolarBear1/factorization/README.md

 Note: I may get arrest on Monday because the americans have been pressuring the belgian police to harass me.
 If I go dark after monday... you know what happened.
 And I promise you, they will not get me alive.
 These americans they know I'm closing on with my work... they are frantically doing anything they can to stop me, so a transgender person doesn't win.
 It's nearly there now.... just figure out how you can use zx^2+y1\*x-n instead of zx^2-n like the uploaded PoC does... how to manipulate and even lift coefficients is all described in the paper.
 And QS_Variant also has a coefficient related code.
 I would prefer that I finish this math project myself... but it appears like people are desperately trying to stop me.

+I also added it to the paper.
+I would recommend anyone who stumbles on this to clone it.
+Because they may take my work offline after they arrest me.